Did you know that the Royal Family has a set of secret code words that can be used to communicate?

 Should the Queen ever pass away, the code used to indicate her death will be 'Operation London Bridge'.

 The Queen's private secretary will be the one responsible for informing people of importance and kicking planned protocol into action, by declaring "London Bridge is down."

 It remains unclear what William and Kate's codenames are in the case of death, but when they're out and about, they're simply known as 'Daphne Clark' and 'Danny Collins'.

-It won't take a genius to figure out the 'DC' initials of course indicate that it is the Duke and Duchess of Cambridge being referred to.
+It won't take a genius to figure out the 'DC' initials of course indicating that it is the Duke and Duchess of Cambridge being referred to.

 Harry and Meghan

 Of course, Harry and Meghan are no longer working members of the Royal Family, so their codenames may well have changed.